its-me-dineo/its-me-dineo.github.io/docs/asurpriseproject.md

 # <3

-If it's scary or you don't think you can do it.
+"If it's scary or you don't think you can do it.
 Look to the stars.
-You'll be able to succeed.
+You're able to succeed."

 # Project Details

 I'm studying, learning, and practicing lots.
-I will soon create reports about analytics I found and trends coming from the analytics.
+I think I want to create reports and share my findings.

 # [**Back**](./)